aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/secure-public-access/README.md

 ## Optional Features

+These features all have default values and can be configured using environment variables and terraform variables.
+If you don't plan to configure any of these features you can skip this section and go to the [Deploy stack using Terraform](#deploy-stack-using-terraform) section.

 ### Environment Variables

 You can set these variable values in your runtime environment or with a `.env` file.

-To create a `.env` from the example file run:
+Create a `.env` file from the example file.

 ```bash
 cp .env.example .env